vsimonovski/frontendious/README.md

-webpack-starter
+⚡ frontendious ⚡
 ==============================
-[ 🚧 UNDER CONSTRUCTION]
+[🚧 UNDER CONSTRUCTION]

-Webpack project setup, suitable for both websites/web apps.
+Boilerplate for starting modern web[apps|sites].
+Powered by webpack and npm scripts.

 ## What's in the 📦 ?